mitchcapper/CefSharpDockerfiles/README.md

 ## Summary
 Automated chrome cef building and/or cefsharp building dockerfiles and scripts.

 While the processes of building CEF and CEFSHARP are not hard they require a very exacting environment and build steps can take a _long_ time so are annoying to repeat.
 The goal if this repo is a collection of scripts to automate everything to make it easy for anyone to do.
 We are using Docker to run everything in a container as it makes it much easier to reproduce and won't pollute your dev environment with all the pre-reqs.
 You can easily tweak the exact versions you want to build, and the build flags.
 From creating a VM on your cloud provider of choice (or your own machine) it is about 20 minutes of setup, starting a build script, and just waiting a few hours for it to spit out the compiled binaries.
-It has been tested with 63, 65, 67, 69 and 70 but would likely work for any modern chrome build without changes (in most cases).
+It has been tested with chrome 63->75 but would likely work for any modern chrome build without changes (in most cases).

 ## Thanks